RHB-204

-RHB-204 is an investigational, proprietary, fixed-dose, orally administered antibiotic combination therapy containing clarithromycin, rifabutin, and clofazimine in development for the treatment of moderate to severe Crohn’s disease in Mycobacterium avium subspecies paratuberculosis-positive (MAP+) patients and with potential for the treatment of pulmonary nontuberculous mycobacterial (NTM) disease caused by Mycobacterium avium complex (MAC).
-RHB-204 combines antimicrobial agents with potent intracellular, anti-mycobacterial and anti-inflammatory properties.
+RHB-204 is an investigational, proprietary, fixed-dose, orally administered, antibiotic combination therapy containing clarithromycin, rifabutin, and clofazimine in development for the treatment of Crohn’s disease in Mycobacterium avium subspecies paratuberculosis-positive (MAP+) patients.
+RHB-204 also has potential for the treatment of pulmonary nontuberculous mycobacterial (NTM) disease caused by Mycobacterium avium complex (MAC).

 RHB-204 for Crohn’s Disease: